-Cinderella is a #Girlboss fairytale only a voracious capitalist could love – review
+‘Cinderella’ is a #Girlboss fairytale only a voracious capitalist could love – review

-Cinderella review: James Corden has made a #Girlboss fairytale only a voracious capitalist could love
+‘Cinderella’ review: James Corden has made a #Girlboss fairytale only a voracious capitalist could love

 There’s nothing else here that’s remotely original, even with the likes of Billy Porter, Pierce Brosnan, and Minnie Driver on board